 A game for all ages and an immense amount of fun for anyone.
 Kids and teens get the giggles as they bend and twist to place their limbs on the colored circle that the dial spinner stops at.
 A great game to play when your kids have high energy.

 Is a board game and as long as the child can count and at least one of the players can read this game can be played with a variety of ages.
 The object of the game is to get all your colored pieces in the home base and you win.
-It can get a little long for younger children, so I set a timer and the person with the most colored pieces in base win at that point.
+It can get a little long for younger children, so I set a timer and the person with the most colored pieces in a base wins at that point.

-Puzzles are a go-to activity for our family, especially around the holiday times.
+Puzzles are a go-to activity for our family, especially around holiday times.
 The beauty of a puzzle is you can choose the difficulty depending on the age of the child.
-Beware not to pick puzzles that have an all blue sky, half of it is water etc. This will only make your child or yourself frustrated.
+Beware not to pick puzzles that have an all blue sky, half of it is water, etc. This will only make your child or yourself frustrated.
 Pick instead puzzles that have lots of dynamics and groupings of color, and objects.
 As I said above, you need to keep puzzles out of the hands of small children who still chew anything in sight.

 Are so easy for any age.
-Start with slap-jack for the youngest of ages and work your way up to crazy eights, go-fish and when your child is about six pull out Dutch Blitz.
+Start with slap-jack for the youngest of ages and work your way up to crazy eights, go-fish, and when your child is about six pull out Dutch Blitz.
 This card game is amazing not only for kids but for teens through adults.
 Trust me, once you play you will be hooked.
 This game is also a great one when your kids have high energy.

 Checkers really don’t need explaining.
 Kids can play this at a very young age.
 All they need is some direction and practice to get them going.

 Chess is more complicated than checkers but is great for strategy and getting young minds to do some critical thinking.